citizen-stig/citizen-stig.github.io/_posts/2020-05-17-reading-temperature-and-humidity-from-am2302-sensor-in-rust-using-raspberry-pi-gpio.markdown

 `gpio_number` in my case is 4.

-## Requesting data
+# Requesting data

-According to the [documentation](https://cdn-shop.adafruit.com/datasheets/Digital+humidity+and+temperature+sensor+AM2302.pdf) to initialize data transfer from device, it should be set status to zero for about at about 1 - 10 milliseonds.
+According to the [sensor documentation](https://cdn-shop.adafruit.com/datasheets/Digital+humidity+and+temperature+sensor+AM2302.pdf) to initialize data transfer from the device, it should be set the status to zero (pull down) for about 1 - 10 milliseconds.

 {% highlight rust %}
 use std::{thread, time};